villekf/OMEGA-doc/docs/source/geometry.rst

 if you have sub-blocks in one block, you'll need set this to ``options.transaxial_multip``.
 In the figure below, the top right block has two sub-blocks, but it is still considered as one single block.
 However, in this case ``options.transaxial_multip = 2``.
 If you don't have sub-blocks, you only need the total number of blocks per ring.
 Ring means the transaxial view in this.
 For example, the figure below has 3 blocks.
-When inputting your own sinograms, the row axis should have the radial distance and the column axis the angles.
+When inputting your own sinograms, the row axis should have the radial distance, and the column axis the angles.
-This means that you should get horizontal "sine" curve.
-For Python, take note that the data needs to use Fortran data ordering, i.e. column major ordering.
+This means that you should get a horizontal "sine" curve.
+For Python, note that the data needs to use Fortran data ordering, i.e. column major ordering.

 If you input your own detector coordinates, you don't need to specify these.
 You can use any geometry you wish, but if the system doesn't correspond to a cylindrical block-based PET scanner, you'll need to input the detector coordinates manually.
-The built-in support for cylindrical PET scanners is simply more efficient than inputting the coordinates manually, when it is applicable.
+The built-in support for cylindrical PET scanners is simply more efficient than inputting the coordinates manually when it is applicable.
-Again, there are no restrictions to the geometry if you input your own coordinates.
+Again, there are no restrictions on the geometry if you input your own coordinates.

 .. figure:: OMEGA_pet_coordinateXY.svg
    :scale: 100 %